TwoRavens/raven-metadata-service/docs/source/preprocess_file_description.rst

 .. data:: defaultInterval

-    TODO: Description of the variable.
-Defaults
+    It represents the user input for the interval from the interface if user wants the variable to have default interval.
-    Defaults to some thing or is calculated by ....
+    The definition of this remains the same as interval.
+Defaults Defaults to some thing or is calculated by ....

     .. code-block:: json